 Your startup's biggest competitor just raised $50M and pivoted into your core market.

-Powered by advanced language models trained on thousands of expert Socratic dialogues, SOCRATES adapts in real time to what you say — targeting the assumption you haven't examined, the evidence you haven't demanded, or the perspective you haven't considered.
+Powered by advanced language models, guided by carefully designed Socratic dialogue patterns, SOCRATES adapts in real time to what you say — targeting the assumption you haven’t examined, the evidence you haven’t demanded, or the perspective you haven’t considered.

-After every session, a proprietary analysis pipeline scores reasoning across five empirically-grounded dimensions.
-Not self-reported.
-Not subjective.
-Derived directly from the user's own words through computational linguistics.
+After every session, a structured analysis scores the session across five reasoning dimensions, using the user’s own words as evidence.

 "You shifted from accepting a correlation as causal evidence to identifying three confounding variables — a meaningful move in Evidence Evaluation."